 Course waivers require filling out the official "Petition for Course Waiver form" which must be completed by the student and signed by the Lead Instructor.
 Detailed instructions are available on the form.

-Option of Waiving Out of INF 6080, Information Technology
+Option of Waiving Out of INF 6080, Fundamentals of Information Technology

 If you have a strong technology background or have recent experience working with technology, we strongly encourage you to consider waiving out of this required course.
 INF 6080 teaches essential technologies that will prepare you for your graduate studies at the School and help you become more comfortable utilizing various technologies.
 It covers three areas: computer concepts, productivity tools such as Microsoft Office, and basic web authoring.
 If you believe you are extremely proficient in these areas, please consider initiating the waiver process.